 Channel.
-This setting is the wireless channel the gateway uses.
-Enter a value from 1 through 13.
+The wireless channel the router uses.
+For 2.4 GHz, select a value from 1 through 13.
 (For products in the North America market, only Channels 1 through 11 can be operated.)
 Do not change the channel unless you experience interference (shown by lost connections or slow data transfers).
 If this happens, experiment with different channels to see which is the best.